Timinator2000/techio-algo-x/18 - your turn/01 - harmless rooks.md

 # A Perfect World

 Rooks move along horizontal and vertical lines.
-On a standard 8 x 8 chessboard, there are 16 total attack lines, 8 rows and 8 columns.
-A rook placed on location `(r, c)` _threatens_ all locations in row  `r` and all location in column `c`.
+On a standard 8 x 8 chessboard, there are 8 rows and 8 columns.
+A rook placed on location `(r, c)` _threatens_ all locations in row  `r` and all locations in column `c`.
 Because there is no functional difference between a row and a column, I will refer to all rows and all columns as `AttackLine`s, an uninterrupted group of 1 or more cells that, together, make a horizontal or vertical line.
 A rook placed on any location in the `AttackLine` threatens all other locations in the `AttackLine`.

 Placing a single rook on a standard 8 x 8 chessboard covers two `AttackLine`s, one horizontal and one vertical.
-On any `N x N` chessboard, consisting of all free squares, a maximum of `N`rooks can be placed.
+On any `N x N` chessboard, consisting of all free squares, a maximum of `N` rooks can be placed.
 Each rook occupies one row and one column.
 Using this unobstructed chessboard, the following problem could be considered:

 >Given an `N x N` chessboard with all free squares, how many different ways can `N` rooks be placed on the board, such that no rook threatens any other rook?